IceTheCoder/Passwordsy/README.md

 # Passwordsy
-A program that can generate a secure password of up to 100 characters and check for vulnerabilities in a given password.
+A program that can generate a secure password of up to 100 characters (uppercase and lowercase letters, digits, and/or punctuation), and check for vulnerabilities (prevalence, length, complexity, repeated characters) in a given password.

 ## Getting Started
 ### Prerequisites
 You will need to install Python (from the Microsoft Store, for example) to run this program.

 ### Installation
 Clone the repository using GitHub Desktop.
 Click File > Clone repository, put https://github.com/IceTheDev2/Passwordsy/ into the URL field, and select which directory you want to clone the repository in.
 Run main.py from a terminal.
+For the Windows Command Prompt, use cd to change directories and navigate to the folder you cloned the repository in.
+Navigate to the code directory and type 'python main.py'

 ## Usage
-You can use this program to generate a random secure string of 6 to 100 letters, numbers and punctuation marks.
+You can use this program to generate a random secure string of 6 to 100 uppercase and lowercase letters, numbers and/or punctuation marks.
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/1.PNG)
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/2.PNG)
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/3.PNG)

-You can also use it to discover weaknesses of a password, such as being a commonly used password, having a short length, not containing upper and lower case letters, digits, and punctuation, or containing a repeated character.
+You can also use it to discover weaknesses of a password, such as prevalence, length, simplicity, repeating characters.
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/4.PNG)
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/5.PNG)
 ![alt_text](https://github.com/IceTheDev2/Passwordsy/blob/main/code/screenshots/6.PNG)